bartpio/redis-contrib/README.md

 ### What?

+Library users may:
-Library users may implement `ICommandFlagsTweaker` to modify the Redis `CommandFlags` used with certain Redis commands during cache operations.
+ - Implement `ICommandFlagsTweaker` to modify the Redis `CommandFlags` used with certain Redis commands during cache operations.
+ - Take advantage of `WithReplacementReplicaFlags` and `WithoutReplicaFlags` `CommandFlags` extension methods to modify command flags that control replica selection

 ### Why?